davidkorea/AWS/Databases/1_RDS.md

 - Automated backups:
   - Backups happen during maintenance windows, changes to the backup window take effect immediately.
 Daily full snapshot of the database
   - Backups are “continuous” and allow **point in time recovery**, Capture transaction logs in real time
-  - 7 days retention (can be increased to 35 days)
+  - 7 days retention (can be 0 to 35 days)
 - DB Snapshots:
   - Manually triggered by the user
   - Retention of backup for as long as you want
+  - Snapshots takes IO operations and can **stop database** from seconds to minutes
+    - if Multi-AZ，snapshot created by standby instance, don’t impact the master – just the standby
 # 4. RDS Encryption
 - Encryption at rest capability with AWS KMS - AES-256 encryption
 - SSL certificates to encrypt data to RDS in flight.
 To enforce SSL: